BEFORE YOU GO

 The EHIC replaced the old E111 in 2006.
 Your EHIC lets you get state healthcare at a reduced cost or sometimes for free.
 It will cover you for treatment that is needed to allow you to continue your stay until your planned return.
 An EHIC card is not an alternative to travel insurance.
 It will not cover any private medical health-care or costs such as mountain rescue in ski resorts, being flown back to the UK, or lost or stolen property.
 Therefore, it is important to have both an EHIC and a valid private travel insurance policy.
 Most insurers now insist you hold an EHIC.
 The EHIC is valid in all European Economic Area (EEA) countries.
 The EEA is a free trade zone between countries of the European Union (EU), Iceland, Norway and Liechtenstein.
 The regulations on access to healthcare in the EEA also apply in Switzerland.
 Applying for an EHIC is free of charge.
 You can apply online at www.ehic.org.uk or by phoning the automated service on 0300 3301350.

-Unless otherwise stated, no visas are required for full British passport holders.
+British passport holders must have a Full British passport for travel to/from the UK.
+Currently, for visits to countries in the EU, passports must be valid on the day of return, but you should give yourself some leeway.
+Furthermore, requirements for countries outside the EU vary so we strongly suggest you have 6 months validity from the date of your return to cover all eventualities – including any changes in passport validity requirements for travel in the EU following a no-deal Brexit.
+There are no visa requirements for UK citizens.
 Nationals of other countries should consult the appropriate authorities.
-For visits to countries in the EU, passports must be valid on the day of return, but you should give yourself some leeway.
-Furthermore, requirements for countries outside the EU vary so we suggest you have 6 months validity from the date of your return to cover all eventualities.
-Please call us if you would like information about a specific country.
-You must have a passport for travel to/from the UK.
 In case your passport is lost or stolen overseas, a photocopy of the photograph page will be of help in obtaining an emergency passport from the Consulate for return travel.
 Make sure you are insured for the costs of obtaining an emergency passport.
 These will be the application fees but may also include expensive transport costs getting to/from the Consulate.

 IS THE MONEY I PAY YOU PROTECTED?